Creating test VMs via GitLab CI

 project. -

-On the screen that opens, choose the Settings tab on the left.
-In the menu that opens, select CI/CD.
+On the screen that opens, click Settings on the left and, in the popup menu, select CI/CD.

 -